 Spanish language courses serve a dual purpose, which is to acquire structural and verbal skills, which satisfy both academic and cultural needs.
 The program serves both transfer students and those seeking self-enrichment.
 Students may take classes at either campus to fulfill requirements for the major.
 Students who complete the requirements listed below, plus additional general education and graduation requirements, will be awarded the associate degree.
-Note: Students are required to complete English 150 for the associate degree.
 All students should consult a counselor.